JimmyKenMerchant/jimmy-branding/README.txt

 **Arguments of the WordPress shortcode, [jimmy_branding]**
 * 'id' - (default: 'jimmy-branding')
-* 'name' - assign slug name of your content, must needed
+* 'name' - assign slug name of your content, must be needed
 * 'ratio' - 'false' is using pixels, 'parent' is using width parent element's width, 'window' is using window's width and height to make the resolution of the template (default: 'false')
 * 'width_pixels' - (default: '300')
 * 'width_percents' - (default: '100')